vbach/TidyChores/docs/BusinessPlan.md

  * Our Home - 202,603 monthly visitors
  * S’mores App - 294,290 monthly visitors

-Using both CPM (revenue earned per 1000 views) and CPC (revenue earned per click) 3mil/1000 * 1.20 = 3600 per month for CPM
+CPM (revenue earned per 1000 views)
+3mil/1000 * 1.20 = 3600 per month for CPM

+### Overall
+With the assumption of 3 million users in the first year, Tidy Chores projected first year revenue: $136,912.50

 # Marketing

 ## Elevator Pitch

 Parents deal with a lot of stressors and frustrations on a daily basis, chores being one of the biggest pain points.
 Tidy Chores simplifies chores with an easy to use tracking system for each child giving parents a simple, stress free go to source for chore management.

 ## Keywords

-Chores, household chores, kids chores, how to track chores, chore app, parents, chore ideas for kids, household management,
+chores
+household chores
+kids chores
+how to track chores
+chore app
+Parents
+chore ideas for kids
+household management
+chore incentives for kids
+kids chore schedule ideas
+home organization
+chore schedule
+chore chart
+list of household chores for kids chores list daily chores for kids best chore app for kids

 # Change Orders

 ### Change Order Template

 Date:
 Request Name:
 Change Description: